jonknet/WeLoveBlazorJekyll/pages/blazordoc/hostingmodels.md

 ## Summary

-The important thing to note is a WASM app can be made a Server app and vice versa with little change to the code and no difference seen by the end user.
+The important thing to note is a WASM app can be made a Server app and vice versa with little change to the code and little to no difference "felt" by the end user usually.

-WebAssembly can be more responsive but requires more legwork if having to use backend services.
+WebAssembly can be more responsive but requires more legwork if having to use backend APIs.

-Server is more secure and requires less setup to use backend services, but may be less responsive in high traffic situations (like fast paced games or a bad network connection).
+Server is more secure and requires less setup to use backend services, but may be less responsive in certain situations (like fast paced games or a bad network connection).